peckadesign/pd-naja/README.md

 | `dispatchLoad?: (options: any, event: SuccessEvent \| PopStateEvent) => void`                                                                 | If you provide this method, extension will call it whenever the content is changed (loaded).                                                                                                                                                                                                                                                           |
 | `getOptions(opener: Element): any`                                                                                                            | If you need to change some modal settings based on opener element, you can do that in this function.
 Return value of this function is stored in `localStorage` (or wherever is Naja configured to store states) and also in `HistoryState`.
 Bear in mind that this introduces some limitations of what can be returned (e.g. no `Element` is allowed). |
 | `setOptions(options: any): void`                                                                                                              | Counterpart of `getOptions` method, you can use this method to restore modal settings based on `options`.                                                                                                                                                                                                                                              |

+### `AjaxModalPreventRedrawExtension`
+Occasionally we may have an ajax request invoked inside the modal window, but this request is not related to the modal window itself.
+However, because it is invoked from within the modal window, the HTTP header `Pd-Modal-Opened` is set.
+If enabled, this extension adds another header to the request, namely `Pd-Modal-Prevent-Redraw`.
+The extension can be enabled by adding the `data-naja-modal-prevent-redraw` data attribute to the interacted element, or by adding `pdModalPreventRedraw` to options.

+### `AjaxOnceExtension`
+This extension allows you to specify for a given element that the request will only be made on the first interaction.
+For example, for collapsible boxes, it is possible to make the request only once, when they are expanded for the first time.
+It is enabled by setting `data-naja-once` on the interacted element and allows the same element to control the collapsible box and make a request at the same time, without creating multiple unnecessary requests.

+### `ConfirmExtension`
+Simple extension that uses `window.confirm` before making the request, allowing the user to prevent the request from being made.
+It is enabled by setting the data attribute `data-confirm`.
+The value of the attribute is used as a parameter for the `window.confirm` call.

+### `FollowUpRequestExtension`
+This extension allows you to chain multiple requests.
+This is useful, for example, within modals, where after redrawing the modal, you may need to redraw the page below it as well.
+This page may be from a different presenter, so you need to redraw with a different request.
+When used, this extension checks for the presence of `followUpUrl` in the payload.
+This is the URL to which the follow up request will be made.

+### `ForceRedirectExtension`
+This extension allows you to force redirect the page to a specific URL.
+When imported, it checks for the presence of `forceRedirect` in the payload and then redirects to it.

+### `ForceReplaceExtension`
+If you are using content prepending or appending on snippets, you may need to force replace their content when certain elements have been interacted with.
+For example, if you have an infinite pager with new items appended, you may need to clear the snippet when some sort of filtering request has been made.
+This extension changes the snippet operation to `replace` when enabled by using the `data-naja-snippet-force-replace attribute` on the interacted element.
+See [Snippet update operation](https://naja.js.org/#/snippets?id=snippet-update-operation) in the Naja docs for more information about update operations.

 ### `SpinnerExtension`